G-sdn/InteractiveArtInstallationMonitoring/data_structure.md

-# Forest Interactive Installation - Data Points Documentation
+# Interactive Installation - Data Points Documentation

 This document provides a comprehensive overview of all data points collected by the Interactive Forest Art Installation simulator.